 Italia1990.com is a website dedicated to the 1990 FIFA World Cup.
 With the aim to collect all knowledge and analyse every aspect of Italia'90, this website will for a considerable time be a work in progress.
 The website publishes everything worth to know not only about the World Cup tournament itself, but also its build-up, including the qualification stage.
 While match info and statistics are important, this website will also stress match reports, anecdotes and analyses.
 Two writers are currently engaged in the project, kaltz (@1990qual) and domizio (@1990worldcup).

 This website, italia1990.com, is non-commercial and unofficial, and not affiliated to FIFA.
-Header image: The sky above Stadio Olimpico, and the area around the stadium (1989).
+Background image: The sky above Stadio Olimpico, and the area around the stadium (1989).
+Credit: Bob Martin/Allsport.

 This website is open to improvements and corrections.
 We seek all knowledge available on the 1990 World Cup (incl. the qualification) and are interested in all possible stories and perspectives.
 Please get in touch if there is anything you would like to notify us about.